monologmagazine/Blog/README.md

-# Blog
+# monolog.com
-The Monolog Magaine blog, hosted on GitHub Pages and implemented with Jekyl
+The Monolog Magaine blog, hosted on GitHub Pages